unicodeveloper/laravel-quotes/README.md

 You can greatly contribute by adding more quotes to `Quotes/programming.php` and `Quotes/design.php`.
 The format are in the files.

-Also, add more `DJ KHALED` Keys to success that I have omitted/left-out. #BlessUp
+Also, add more `DJ KHALED` Keys to success that I have omitted or left-out. #BlessUp

+#### Remember: Major Key To Success is to Contribute to Open Source

 ## How can I thank you?